openpodcast/website/home.md

 ## In the meantime

-- tune in to our weekly [podcast](/podcast) to learn more about the status of the project
+- Tune in to our weekly [podcast](/podcast) to learn more about the status of the project.
-- see our [plan](/how-it-works) what we want to build
+- Read our [roadmap](/how-it-works) for what we want to build.
-- join our development on [GitHub](https://github.com/openpodcast/)
+- Join our development on [GitHub](https://github.com/openpodcast/).

 ## Sponsors